All Episodes

 No, this is political branches.

-No, they just said our state is being overwhelmed with illegal aliens.
+No, they just said, our state is being overwhelmed with illegal aliens.

-We want to have our law enforcement officers simply enforce written laws on the books, signed signed by the president, um, you know, passed by both houses of Congress, and the Supreme Court found, at least for those provisions of the law, no, you can't.
+We want to have our law enforcement officers simply enforce written laws on the books signed by the president, passed by both houses of Congress.

 If the president's policy is we're not enforcing federal immigration law, you have to stand down states.